Cheapest Multi-Car Insurance Companies: Best 2025 Rates

 Overview

-Travelers ranks sixth for affordability with an average annual multi-car premium of $1,656, but earns our highest overall MoneyGeek Score of 94 out of 100.
-Travelers' multi-car discount of 40% is lower than competitors but drivers can maximize savings through the Intellidrive program, which offers up to 30% additional discount for multi-vehicle households with safe driving habits.
+Travelers ranks fifth for affordability with an average annual multi-car premium of $1,656, but earns our highest overall MoneyGeek score of 93 out of 100.
+Its 40% multi-car discount is lower than competitors', but drivers can maximize savings through the Intellidrive program, which offers up to 30% additional discount for multi-vehicle households with safe driving habits.

-If someone on your policy is involved in an accident the insurer's Premier Responsible Driver Plan distinguishes it by including accident forgiveness, minor violation forgiveness, and a decreasing deductible benefit making it a good choice for families with young drivers.
+If someone on your policy is involved in an accident, the insurer's Premier Responsible Driver Plan distinguishes Travelers by including accident forgiveness, minor violation forgiveness and a decreasing deductible benefit.
+This makes it a good choice for families with young drivers.
 Hybrid drivers might also enjoy an alternative energy discount, showcasing Travelers' diverse offerings.

 What Customers Appreciate